As a person who majored in political science and has been engaged actively in public

 With respect to automobiles, I learned from my town’s police chief that the demands of the public for more sophisticated technology in police cars have had two unintended consequences: far more strain on the police car batteries and electrical systems, and more wear and tear on the various pieces of the passenger compartment.

 Over the years, I have been struck between the difference between the handful of great auto mechanics I have found, who are great problem solvers, and the majority of mechanics, who are competent to do basic tasks, but are poor problem solvers.
-In 1973, I hit a small deer on a road just outside Rochester, New York.
-After the front bumper was replaced, I started hearing a knocking sound coming from the back of the car when I drove back to Cambridge, Massachusetts, to begin my last year of law school.

 This pattern has emerged with many service providers.
 Most people get enamored of complex technology, of replacing parts, and, to use an analogy from medicine, of providing symptomatic relief.
 We fail to train people to think systemically and holistically about how to solve problems.